Oakland County Juneteenth Art & Essay Contest

 Prize and Recognition

-One winner will be selected per category per age group, with a total of six winners.
-Winners will be notified on June 2, 2025.
-Winners will be awarded a $150 gift card which will be presented on June 18, 2025, at the Oakland County Juneteenth Celebration.
+Two winners will be selected per category, with a total of eight winners.
+Winners will be notified on Tuesday, June 9, 2026.
+Winners will be awarded a $150 gift card which will be presented on Thursday, June 18, 2026, at the Oakland County Juneteenth Celebration.

 Essays and artwork will also be displayed at the Oakland County Executive Office Building, on the Oakland County Website, and at the Juneteenth Celebration.
 All contestants are invited and will receive a participation ribbon.
 Artwork will be displayed as a part of the Juneteenth strolling art show.